Circuit-Analysis/circuit-analysis.github.io/chapter-7.md

 ## The Steps

 I'm going to list the steps here as reference.
 Use these steps as we walk through the next example.
-[A more complete summary is included at the endof the chapter.](subsection-mesh-strategy)
+[A more complete summary is included at the end of the chapter.](subsection-mesh-strategy)

 ```{index} Super-mesh